 WE ARE HERE TO HELP

 As you can see, there often are many conditions for probation violations.
 Violating even one of these conditions, such as driving out of the state of Michigan without permission or failing to check in on time with a probation officer—can lead to a probation violation charge.
-Indeed, failing to abide by even one of the conditions outlined above can result in a probation violation.
+Indeed, failing to abide by even one of the conditions outlined on your probation guidelines can result in a violation.

 If you are facing a probation violation offense, you should speak with a probation violation attorney as soon as possible.

-After you have gone through the criminal process and have been convicted of an offense for which you now are on probation, it can be extremely frustrating and demoralizing to learn that you are being charged with a probation violation when you have not done anything wrong.
+After you have gone through the criminal process and have been convicted of an offense for which you now are on probation, it can be extremely frustrating and demoralizing to learn that you are being charged with a probation violation on top of the existing charges.
 In such a case, it is extremely important to reach out to an experienced probation violation lawyer who can help you with your case.
-At the Michigan Defense Law, we have been helping build defenses for Michigan clients for years, and we can get started on your case today.
+At the Michigan Defense Law, we have been helping build legal strategies for our Michigan clients for years, and we can get started on your case today.

 They can, but I’ve never had a situation where they showed up at somebody’s work unannounced.
 I have situations from time to time where they will show up at the person’s house.
 What they’re trying to do at that point is usually see if there’s drugs or alcohol in the house and see what the environment is, and see whether the person really is living where they say they’re living, that kind of thing.